Books Set in Alabama, Georgia, Florida, South Carolina, and Tennessee

 Books Set in South Carolina

-Carolina Moonset is said to be as moving as it is mysterious.
+Set on the coast in Beaufort, South Carolina, Carolina Moonset is as moving as it is mysterious.
 Joey takes a trip to his hometown to help his father so his mom can take a break.
 His dad’s dementia is advancing, and his short-term memory is almost nonexistent.
 However, his longest-term memories are flooding back, and he’s often reliving his time as a young boy in Beaufort.

 While this is nice at first, his dad soon begins having hallucinatory arguments with people from his past.
 Long-buried secrets and scandals begin to re-emerge, causing Joey to question everything.
 The past was problematic enough, but now the police have arrived to discuss a new murder.